civicteam/auth-mcp/README.md

 Note: The @civic/auth-mcp library is released as an open-source project under the **MIT License**.

-It is provided without warranty or support guarantees and is not part of any Civic commercial offering.
+It is provided without warranty or support guarantees.